-Tanja Bueltmann is a citizens’ rights campaigner and believes that the UK’s place should be at the heart of the EU.
+Tanja Bueltmann is a citizens’ rights campaigner and founder of EU Citizens’ Champion.

 Forced to apply to stay in our own home?
 Shameful doesn’t get more shameful than that.

 Campaigning is only one part of Tanja’s story, however.
 In ‘normal’ life she is a Professor of History, with a specific focus on diaspora and migration history, at Northumbria University in Newcastle upon Tyne.
 So in professional terms too Tanja has an interest in Brexit.